JvanKatwijk/dab-cmdline/README.md

 	                         cb_audio_t,	// callback for sound output
 	                         cb_data_t	// callback for dynamic labels
 	                         );

+  This handle is used to identify the library instance.

   The gain of the device can be set and changed to a value  in the range 0 ..
 100. The value is mapped upon an appropriate value for the device

 	void	dab_Gain	(void *handle, uint16_t);